oncloudnintynine/Cloud-Calendar-Movement-Exp/docs/user-guide.md

 | Cal Updated | Record is active and calendar events exist |
 | Cal Updated (KAH Limit Crossed for X) | Record is active but KAH absence threshold was exceeded for the listed unit(s) |
 | Cancelled | Record has been canceled and calendar events removed |

+## See Also

+- [Admin Guide](./admin-guide.md) — Administrative configuration and management tasks
+- [Architecture](./architecture.md) — System overview and data flow
+- [Setup Guide](./setup-guide.md) — Deployment instructions for new instances